Azure/Copilot-For-Security/Technical Workshops/Automation Workshop/Module 2- Using Logic app samples with the Microsoft Security Logic App Connector/readme.md

 Logic app connector documentation: [Link](https://learn.microsoft.com/en-us/security-copilot/connector_logicapp)

 #### Objectives
-Upon completing this technical guide, you will gain the following abilities:<br>
+Upon completing this technical guide, you will gain the following abilities:

-* Deploy an Azure Logic Apps capable of handling Microsoft Copilot for Security prompts using the Logic app connector.<br>
+* Deploy an Azure Logic Apps capable of handling Microsoft Copilot for Security prompts using the Logic app connector.
-* Leverage the Microsoft Copilot For Security GitHub to access logic app samples for testing .<br>
+* Leverage the Microsoft Copilot For Security GitHub to access logic app samples for testing.

 #### Prerequisites
-To successfully complete this task, you must meet the following prerequisites:<br>
+To successfully complete this task, you must meet the following prerequisites:

-1. You need your own tenant and Microsoft Copilot for Security instance.<br>
+1. You need your own tenant and Microsoft Copilot for Security instance.
 2. **Azure Subscription**: You need an active [Azure subscription](https://azure.microsoft.com/en-us/free/) to create and deploy a Logic App.
 3. **Azure Resource Group**: Logic Apps are deployed within [Azure resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups).
 Ensure that you have an appropriate resource group created or create one during the deployment process.
 4. **Access Permissions**: Ensure that you have the necessary [permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) to create resources in the Azure subscription and resource group where you plan to deploy the Logic App.